hesthub/iac/osx/blog-part2.md

     - role: yabai
 ```

-The roles we have listed here will be staticly imported and process and then Ansible will execute the playbook in the following order:
+The roles we have listed here will be staticly imported and processed, and then Ansible will execute the playbook in the following order:

-- Any "pre_task" and triggered handlers
+- Any playbook task marked as "pre_task" and their triggered handlers
 - each role listed, in order, and if any depedencies are found within the role, they are executed before the role itself.
 - Any tasks and their triggered handlers
-- an "post_task" and their handlers
+- an task marked as "post_task" and their handlers

+A quick not on pre- and post-tasks, these are a subset of tasks that we mark to be execeuted either before or after any other task, common from either role, dependecy, thrid-party or otherwise.

-All of our roles and task can be tagged within a playbook, allowing us to group and run specific tasks depending on their tags.
+Once we have lined up the roles we want to use in our playbook, we can do some extra housekeeping by taggin our roles and playbook tasks, allowing us to group and run specific roles and tasks depending on their tags.

 Say we want to use the same playbook for multiple dev machines, but they all have a core setup in common, then we can tag all the roles we consider essential: